Nethereum/Nethereum.Docs/docs/ethereum-and-clients/choosing-a-chain-for-development.md

 ## Public testnets

-Public testnets function in the same way main nets work, with two differences:
+Public testnets function in the same way as mainnets, with two differences:
 * They are free: transactions are paid with a worthless crypto-currency
 * They are often more responsive than main nets